-The Ministry for the Environment has regulations that must be followed in regards to the control of emissions and the efficiency of all types of solid fuel burning appliances, which are the main cause of domestic air pollution in most New Zealand towns and cities.
-Wood burner design standards assist in limiting emissions of harmful pollutants such as carbon monoxide, volatile organic compounds, hydrocarbons, toxins, and dioxins.
-The standards apply to all new wood burners installed in urban areas.
+The Ministry for the Environment has regulations that must be followed in regards to the control of emissions and the efficiency of all types of solid fuel burning appliances.
+Solid fuel heaters and fireplaces are the main cause of domestic air pollution in most New Zealand towns and cities.
+Design standards assist in limiting emissions of harmful pollutants such as carbon monoxide, volatile organic compounds, hydrocarbons, toxins, and dioxins.
+The standards apply to all new solid fuel heaters installed in urban areas.

 You are exempt from these regulations if your heater is:

 - A stove designed and used for cooking

 - Your property is larger than two hectares

 - Or your heater was installed prior to 2005 (unless reinstalled).

 You are still able to install and operate open fires, multi-fuel burners, pellet fires, and wood or coal stoves unless the District Plan of your local Council prevents this.
 Further information can be found on the Ministry for the Environment website.

 Make sure that you have